 The first thing you want to do if you are on the path to becoming healthier is to take an honest look at your health -- all aspects of your health.
 Most people have a tendency to focus on the one or two things that are currently bothering them, but in my experience as a naturopathic doctor, many people end up ignoring the aspects of health that are either "feeding" the other areas or those that pose the greatest health risk.

 For most people over the age of 30, or for those with a suspected or known health issue, the first step generally involves getting up-to-date blood work and a physical exam.
-One of the advantages of naturopathic medicine is that laboratory testing it is not controlled by OHIP or other provincial health-care guidelines and can offer patients a much more thorough blood work-up and physical exam.
+One of the advantages of naturopathic medicine is that laboratory testing it is not controlled by OHIP or other provincial health-care guidelines and we can often offer patients a thorough blood work-up and physical exam.
 For example, our access to testing for environmental toxins and chemicals and food reactions is very extensive.
 There are also a range of laboratory tests that can help clarify the best treatment plans for conditions such as high cholesterol, hypertension or diabetes.

 2nd Step - Follow the Logic of Healing

 - Top-Down - Symptoms that appear above the waist generally resolve before symptoms that are lower in the body.
+Chronic patterns are generally held in the lower body, including circulatory problems (peripheral artery disease), or the impact of kidney or liver disease, etc.

 - Inside-Out - The vital organs are located deep within the body.
 As the body is healing, it will generally heal the deeper organs prior to the joints, skin and other more superficial organs.